Final Project

 - Whether an increase in performance of the application is worth an increase in energy/power, cost, compute time, etc. For applications such as machine learning, the answer might be different for the configuration used to train the model vs. the configuration used to run the model.

-Notice that some of these examples are concerned with the domain of social responsibility.
-Please write at least one hypothesis that is related to this domain.
+At least one of your hypotheses should touch on DLP, and at least one should touch on an impact other than performance.
 There are many ways to think about the impact of our computing setups (resource usage, effect on the developer, effect on the user, security, waste/reuse as new hardware becomes available, etc).
 Feel free to come by office hours to discuss ideas!

 In addition, working with open source projects can be a bit of a pain sometimes, and just getting stuff up and running can be tricky.
 Please enumerate the steps it takes to get your project up and running here so that we can empathize with any potential struggle you may endure!